Toolbox

-My husband and I love to camp, and if there’s one you thing you have to have for a successful camping trip, it’s a fire.
+My husband and I love to camp, and we know if there's one you thing you have to have for a successful camping trip, it's a fire.
 We learned long ago that the availability of dry kindling will vary from campsite to campsite, so we now come prepared with our own homemade fire starters.
-These little gems will light every time, and make starting quick, easy, and free of frustration.
+These little gems will light every time, and make starting a fire quick, easy, and free of frustration.
 They are safe to carry, environmentally friendly (a great way to recycle otherwise-wasted products), and non-toxic.

 Petroleum jelly fire starters